falcosecurity/falco-website/content/en/docs/third-party.md

 sudo bash install_falco
 ```

-## Docker {#docker}

-This is how the Falco userspace process can be ran in a container.

-Once a kernel driver has been installed directly on the host system, it can be used from within a container.

-1. Install the driver:

-    - You can use an official [installation method](installation) directly on the host
-    - Alternatively, you can temporarily use a privileged container to install the driver on the host:

-    ```shell
-    docker pull falcosecurity/falco-driver-loader:latest
-    docker run --rm -i -t \
-        --privileged \
-        -v /root/.falco:/root/.falco \
-        -v /proc:/host/proc:ro \
-        -v /boot:/host/boot:ro \
-        -v /lib/modules:/host/lib/modules:ro \
-        -v /usr:/host/usr:ro \
-        -v /etc:/host/etc:ro \
-        falcosecurity/falco-driver-loader:latest
-    ```

-2. Run Falco in a non privileged container using Docker:

-    ```shell
-    docker pull falcosecurity/falco-no-driver:latest
-    docker run --rm -i -t \
-        TODO
-        falcosecurity/falco-no-driver:lastest
-    ```

 ## Minikube

 The easiest way to use Falco on Kubernetes in a local environment is on [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/).
 Both the Kubernetes YAML manifests and the Helm chart are regularly tested with Minikube.